libp2p/blog/src/_blog/kotlin-libp2p-2023.md

 noise?
 And multiformats?
 And datastore?
 Etc...
 Each time my hands were itching to implement the next part, and the next.
 And from one thing comes the other.
 I consider software as an art.
 Just like Van Gogh loves to paint, I love to create software.
 I love to see Kademlia working, I love to see Quic working, etc. etc.

 And, the other part is, its open source.
-I mean, others can use parts of the software that is beneficial for them.
+Meaning, others can use parts of the software that is beneficial for them.
 Maybe not the whole project, but some ideas, algorithms, etc.

 ## Challenges